Cyberbolt/obj_encrypt/README.md

 {'author': 'Cyberbolt', 'personal_website': 'https://www.cyberlight.xyz/', 'time': '2022-02-10'}
 ```

-In addition to Python dictionaries, you can encrypt your own objects, and the encrypted binary can be stored in a database or used for TCP communication.
+You can encrypt your own objects in addition to Python dictionaries, and the encrypted binary can be stored in a database or used for TCP communication.

 If this module was helpful to you, I hope to receive your GitHub Star!
 Thank you so much!